 With Trump's recent announcement of a pull-back from Obama's rapprochement with the island, flights have already changed.
 Less US travelers going will mean that airlines have to adjust.
 As of right now, however, American Airlines has 4 daily flights, departing both Miami and Charlotte.
 Jet Blue has 4 daily flights, leaving the US from Ft.
 Lauderdale, Orlando, and JFK.
 Delta Airlines has 3 flights daily to Havana from Atlanta, JFK and Miami.
-And United Airlines flies daily from Newark, as well as once a week from its hub in Houston, and Frontier, Southwest, and Spirit Airlines also fly to Havana.
+And United Airlines flies daily from Newark and Houston, and Frontier, Southwest, and Spirit Airlines also fly to Havana.
 Unfortunately for the west coast, Alaska Airlines recently cancelled their direct flights from LAX to Havana.

 Click on the chart to get an idea regarding flights to Havana.
 I will try and keep up on this, as flights are sure to change.

 LICENSING, VISAS & LEGALITIES FOR CUBAN TRAVEL: